 Tears of peroneus brevis tendon are a frequent cause of underdiagnosed lateral ankle pain and instability.
 Several studies confirm that these lesions are more common than previously believed [2].
 They represent frequently an overlooked clinical condition [3].
 The typical clinical presentation is a retro-malleolar pain, in some cases associated with palpable swelling around the fibular malleolus, and pain with activity and difficulty walking [3].

-Patients usually do not remember a specific episode of trauma, however a lateral ankle instability symptoms last for a long period, are often mentioned [2].
+Patients usually do not remember a specific episode of trauma, however, in case of misdiagnosed peroneal lesion, they often mention chronic lateral ankle instability symptoms, which went on even for years[2].

 We report a case of a young athlete with a traumatic SPR avulsion and associated PB split lesion, to highlight the crucial role of associated conditions such as a flat retro-malleolar groove in the development of such an injury also including imaging findings, clinical characteristics, and treatment options in order to reduce risk of recurrence or any further instability.